spruteanu/scrambler/docs/Design.md

 // definition for an incremental Date, with 1 hour step new Date().increment(1, Calendar.HOUR)

-// a value to generate a random count java.util.HashSet() with incremental step 100 starting from 100 new HashSet().of(4.increment(10), 100)
+// a value to generate java.util.HashSet() 100 count with incremental step 10
+new HashSet().of(4.increment(10), 100)

 // random range 1..100 integer value